-Water, Public: A central, communal, or municipal water supply system serving more than two -{2} lots owned or operated by a municipality or the Loudoun County Sanitation Authority (LCSA) or a public water utility as defined in Chapter 10.1 or 10.2 of Title 56 of the Code of Virginia for the purpose of furnishing potable water.
+Water, Public: A central, communal, or municipal water supply system serving more than two 2 lots owned or operated by a municipality or the Loudoun County Sanitation Authority (LCSA) for the purpose of furnishing potable water.

 Water Supply System, Central: The water supply system for Eastern Loudoun County owned and operated by the LCSA for which the source of water is purchased from the City of Fairfax and County of Fairfax water supply system.